sikuli/sikuli/docs/source/finder.rst

 Finder
 ======

+.. py:class:: Finder

-A Finder object is based on an iterator of matches and allows to search for a visual object in an image file that you provide (e.g. a screenshot taken and saved in a file before).
+A Finder object implements an iterator of matches and allows to search for a visual object in an image file that you provide (e.g. a screenshot taken and saved in a file before).
 After setting up the finder object and doing a find operation, you can iterate through the found matches if any.